 She was raised on Shakespeare and ballet classes (her first dance partner was named Alvin Ailey).
 She produced thirty best-sellers, served on Presidential Committees, worked with Martin Luther King and Malcolm X and helped pave the way for contemporary writers who want to express the idealism that every society must foster; idealism that rises above any kind of doctrine or orthodoxy.
 This is the thread that runs through all of her works, and by forging a genius she raised the genre of autobiography to a higher literary form.

 Neptune does have a downside of confusion, escapism, and bad drugs, but at its best the sensitivity it brings will truly reflect the higher octave of Venus.
 The person will be culturally mediumistic and be known for extreme spiritual experiences and high inspiration.
 These words seem to describe the life of Maya Angelou really well.
 This is why Neptune is so mysterious.
 We find a real connection to divinity here, the ages old quality of the development of the human soul.
 She is America’s Dalai Lama.
 If you haven’t seen the interview she did with Dave Chappelle, I urge you to watch it.
-It’s the best hour of conversation I’ve watched this year, on a program called Iconoclasts, from the Sundance Channel on youtube.
+It’s the best hour of conversation I’ve watched in a year, on a program called Iconoclasts from the Sundance Channel on youtube.

-One part of Maya’s personal history is that she was sexually assaulted at the age of 8, and after telling her brother the name of the man who committed the rape, he was murdered by her uncle.
+One part of Maya’s personal history is that she was sexually assaulted at the age of 8 and after telling her brother the name of the man who committed the rape, he was murdered by her uncle.
 As a result she did not speak for about five or six years.
-Her life would be a testament to finding your voice, being heard, speaking your truth, and moving forward as a true survivor.
-Astrologically, we find this violent possibility perhaps with Pluto squaring her Sun (within eleven minutes) and aspected by Saturn.
+Her life would be a testament to finding her voice, being heard, speaking truth, and moving forward as a survivor.
+Astrologically, we find this violent possibility with Pluto squaring her Sun (within eleven minutes) and aspected by Saturn.
 Also, her Mercury is fallen which implies obstacles to communication and an intellect that might find itself under assault.
-Mercury here is tightly conjunct an exalted Venus, however, and this was probably the quality that could turn the worst curse into a source for long term healing and a story that would profoundly touch the lives of others.
+Mercury here is tightly conjunct an exalted Venus, however, and this was probably the quality that could turn the worst experience into a source for long term healing and a story that would profoundly touch the lives of others.
 Interestingly, Albert Einstein had the same quality in his Vedic chart, a fallen mercury nearby an exalted Venus.
 He flunked classes in grade school and was not known as a communicator at all until later in life.
-He accomplished great things, too, but maybe did not quite reach the level of influence of Maya Angelou.
-It could also be, as Richard Fidler teaches, that these two were able to harness the power of the opposite house and springboard a fallen planet into an efficiently expressed force of celestial energy.
+He accomplished great things, too, but maybe did not quite reach the broad level of influence of Maya Angelou.
+It could also be, as astrologer Richard Fidler teaches, that these two were able to harness the power of the opposite house and springboard a fallen planet into an efficiently expressed force of celestial energy.

 They also both have planets joined with Al Janah, (the wing of the swan) a star in the constellation Cygnus, which for centuries has granted the ability to “soar to great heights.”
 From the 1st century AD, Manilus writes that Cygnus is the constellation where “a swan hides the God, and the voice belonging to it.
 It is more than a bird, and mutters to itself within.”